akassab/Kijiji-Graphs-Web-App/README.md

 Graph:
 - X axis: Date Ascending.
 - Y axis: Price.

-- NEW: Node on Click: Add displays at the bottom of the page, remove option and link-opening there as well!

 ## Languages used
 - HTML
 - little CSS but mostly Bootstrap